Searching ...

 Dayton, Ohio

-When you think of the best places to live in Ohio, your thoughts might first bring up the big cities of Cleveland or Cincinnati.
+When you think of the best places to live in Ohio, you might first think of the big cities of Cleveland or Cincinnati.
 Think again!
 Dayton, Ohio, was ranked number one in the US News and World Report as the best place to live in Ohio and almost cracked the top 50 places in the US.

-If all that sounds good to you, why not try Dayton on for size?
-Explore why people are moving here and where a few of the top neighborhoods are to call home.
+If all that sounds good, why not try the “Gem City” on for size?
+Explore why people are moving here and a few of the top neighborhoods in Dayton to call home.

 Why Live in Dayton?